-This Statement applies to all entities that prepare consolidated financial statements, except not-for-profit organizations, but will affect only those entities that have an outstanding noncontrolling interest in one or more subsidiaries or that deconsolidate a subsidiary.
-Not-for-profit organizations should continue to apply the guidance in Accounting Research Bulletin No. 51, Consolidated Financial Statements, before the amendments made by this Statement, and any other applicable standards, until the Board issues interpretative guidance.
+SFAS No. 160 - In December 2007, the FASB issued Statement No. 160, Noncontrolling Interests in Consolidated Financial Statements - an Amendment of ARB No. 51.
 This Statement amends ARB 51 to establish accounting and reporting standards for the noncontrolling interest in a subsidiary and for the deconsolidation of a subsidiary.
 It clarifies that a noncontrolling interest in a subsidiary is an ownership interest in the consolidated entity that should be reported as equity in the consolidated financial statements.
 Before this Statement was issued, limited guidance existed for reporting noncontrolling interests.
 As a result, considerable diversity in practice existed.
 So-called minority interests were reported in the consolidated statement of financial position as liabilities or in the mezzanine section between liabilities and equity.
 This Statement improves comparability by eliminating that diversity.

 This Statement is effective for fiscal years, and interim periods within those fiscal years, beginning on or after December 15, 2008.
 Earlier adoption is prohibited.
 The effective date of this Statement is the same as that of the related Statement 141(R).
 This Statement shall be applied prospectively as of the beginning of the fiscal year in which this Statement is initially applied, except for the presentation and disclosure requirements.
 The presentation and disclosure requirements shall be applied retrospectively for all periods presented.
-The Company is currently evaluating SFAS 160 and has not yet determined its potential impact on its future results of operations or financial position.
+The adoption of SFAS No 160 should not have a significant impact on our consolidated financial statements.

-SFAS No. 161 - In December 2007, the FASB issued Statement No. 161, Disclosures about Derivative Instruments and Hedging Activities-an amendment of FASB Statement No. 133.
+SFAS No. 161 - In March 2008, the FASB issued Statement No. 161, Disclosures about Derivative Instruments and Hedging Activities-an amendment of FASB Statement No. 133.
 This Statement changes the disclosure requirements for derivative instruments and hedging activities.
 Entities are required to provide enhanced disclosures about (a) how and why an entity uses derivative instruments, (b) how derivative instruments and related hedged items are accounted for under Statement 133 and its related interpretations, and (c) how derivative instruments and related hedged items affect an entity's financial position, financial performance, and cash flows.